 Q: What training does Omni require of its guides?

-A: Teachers at Omni Montessori School are highly-trained professionals, with average teaching experience of more than 10 years.
-All head teachers have earned, at minimum, a bachelor's degree and are certified in the grade level they teach by the Association Montessori Internationale (AMI) training.
+A: Guides at Omni Montessori School are highly-trained professionals, with average teaching experience of more than 10 years.
+All head guides have earned, at minimum, a bachelor's degree and are certified in the grade level they teach by the Association Montessori Internationale (AMI) training.
 AMI was founded by Maria Montessori to ensure the integrity of her philosophy.
 The training is rigorous, with standards set according to Dr. Montessori's design.
 Each classroom must be equipped with special materials and be well maintained.
 Omni's AMI Certificate of Recognition confirms the school's faithful adherence to authentic Montessori principles.

 Q: What is the importance of an AMI certification?

 A: The word "Montessori" is not trademarked, and can be used by any school.
 Parents must conduct careful research and observe a classroom in operation in order to choose an authentic Montessori school for their child.
 There are several Montessori organizations to which schools can belong.
 The two major bodies operating in the United States are the Association Montessori Internationale (AMI) and the American Montessori Society (AMS).
 Parents considering placing a child in a Montessori school should inquire about the school's affiliation(s).

 Q: How much homework can I expect my child to have, and how often do they take tests?

 A: A reasonable amount of homework is given, mostly in the Upper Elementary and Adolescent programs.
 Homework is often project-based rather than worksheet driven.
 Traditional testing is a minor part of the Montessori experience.
 Students work toward mastery of a skill or concept through more hands-on approaches.
 Guides monitor the individual learning of each student and report to parents through progress reports and parent-guide conferences.